Mostafa-wael/Quran-cli/README.md

 13. Extract data from the xml.
 14. Make a vs code extension.
 15. Configure the pipelines.
-16. close in case of errors
+16. close in case of errors.
+17. add general try-catch and pretty logs.